-The Mamiya 645 AFD & 1000s cameras are remarkably well made and in my opinion it’s a lot of fun to use.
+The Mamiya 645 AFD and the 1000s cameras are remarkably well made and in my opinion, it’s a lot of fun to use.
 I genuinely wanted a Contax 645, but I needed a medium format camera for school, so I purchased a Mamiya 645 AFD intending to sell it after school ended.
 I never got a Contax 645.
 I kept the Mamiya and even named it.

 I was about to sell the camera and stop shooting entirely at this moment in my life.
 But I met a friend who used to model, but we went to the same community college since I went back to school to do STEM classes.
 The camera pretty much named itself.
 Her name is Mariya.

 I started pushing my films and pulling the processing.
 I zoned my exposures and played with Mamiya manual lenses like the 80mm 1.9.